LukasVaicaitis/ElderhealthApp/README.md

 1. Ability to fetch step, distance and sleep data(Fitbit authorization is required to access sleep data).
 2. Ability for the app to run in the background.

+Note: Due to an unexpected loss of the latest code, the current version may not compile.
+Efforts were made to restore progress; however, the application could not be fully tested with the ElderHealth server.

 by Lukas Vaic